-- 19. This line of interpretation is confirmed in the 2022 Global Biodiversity Framework (GBF), which urges action, by 2030, to "minimize the impact of climate change and ocean acidification on biodiversity and increase its resilience through mitigation, adaptation, and disaster risk reduction actions including through nature-based solutions and/or ecosystembased approaches, while minimizing negative and fostering positive impacts of climate action on biodiversity".
-The Framework also recognises the importance of restoring, maintaining, and enhancing nature in order secure ecosystem functions and services, including climate regulation.
-In addition, the Framework articulates agreement by the international community about the need to "substantially and progressively increase the level of financial resources from all sources ... including by ... [o]ptimizing co-benefits and synergies of finance targeting the biodiversity and climate crises".
-The Framework also clarifies that its "implementation must ensure that the rights, knowledge, including traditional knowledge associated with biodiversity, innovations, worldviews, values and practices of indigenous peoples and local communities are respected, and documented and preserved with their free, prior and informed consent, including through their full and effective participation in decision-making, in accordance with relevant national legislation, international instruments, including the United Nations Declaration on the Rights of Indigenous Peoples, and human rights law.
-In this regard, nothing in this framework may be construed as diminishing or extinguishing the rights that indigenous peoples currently have or may acquire in the future." - 20.
-In addition, the 196 Parties to the CBD have carefully negotiated standards that clarify States' obligations under the CBD as well as other obligations regarding the protection of the environment, including the marine environment.
+resilience through mitigation, adaptation, and disaster risk reduction actions including through nature-based solutions and/or ecosystem-based approaches, while minimizing negative and fostering positive impacts of climate action on biodiversity".
+104 The Framework also recognises the importance of restoring, maintaining, and enhancing nature in order secure ecosystem functions and services, including climate regulation.
+105 In addition, the Framework articulates agreement by the international community about the need to "substantially and progressively increase the level of financial resources from all sources ... including by ... [o]ptimizing co-benefits and synergies of finance targeting the biodiversity and climate crises".
+106 The Framework also clarifies that its "implementation must ensure that the rights, knowledge, including traditional knowledge associated with biodiversity, innovations, worldviews, values and practices of indigenous peoples and local communities are respected, and documented and preserved with their free, prior and informed consent, including through their full and effective participation in decision-making, in accordance with relevant national legislation, international instruments, including the United Nations Declaration on the Rights of Indigenous Peoples, and human rights law.
+In this regard, nothing in this framework may be construed as diminishing or extinguishing the rights that indigenous peoples currently have or may acquire in the future."
+107 As discussed immediately below, while the Global Biodiversity Framework is a non-legally binding instrument, it can be understood to provide interpretative guidance for States as subsequent agreement or subsequent practice under the CBD.

+19. In addition, the 196 Parties to the CBD have carefully negotiated standards that clarify States' obligations under the CBD as well as other obligations regarding the protection of the environment, including the marine environment.
 These standards are contained in the numerous CBD Decisions that, despite not having formal legally-binding force, provide interpretative guidance for States as subsequent agreement or subsequent practice, according to VCLT Article 31(3)(a) and (b).
-The interpretative value of CBD Decisions has also been recognised under international human rights law, to inform the content of legally binding human rights obligations.
-For States that are not party to the relevant
+108